bernhardAxonIvy/doc/source/neo-designer/serversetup.rst

 The default security system must be configured to access an External Identity Provider.
 See the :ref:`Configuration chapter <configuration-security-system>` in the Engine Guide.
-It is also highly recommended to control the access to the |ivy-engine| with a :ref:`reverse-proxy`.
+It is also highly recommended to control the access to the Axon Ivy Engine with a :ref:`reverse-proxy`.

 Users will start NEO Designer in a web browser using the url <ivy-engine>/neo